-Do Amazon sword plants need fertilizer?
+Do these plants need fertilizer?

 Amazon sword plants will need fertilizer if not grown in a plant substrate with good nutrient content.
-Using slow-release root tabs is an excellent way of feeding them if you have an inert aquarium substrate like sand or aquarium gravel
+Using slow-release root tabs is an excellent way of feeding them if you have an inert aquarium substrate like sand or aquarium gravel.

-Can Amazon swords grow in low light?
+Can they grow in low light?

 Amazon swords can be grown in low-light setups which makes them a great choice for beginners with low-tech setups.
 In nature, this plant can be found growing in both sunny and shady positions which means they are pretty adaptable to lighting in general.

-Do Amazon swords need soil?
+Do they need soil?